Details of a Breast Reduction Procedure

 For a good overview of breast reduction surgery written in layperson’s language, click on the Wikipedia link here.

 Many different breast reduction techniques are used by plastic surgeons.
-Dr. Andrade is familiar with several different operations but for most patients a “vertical breast reduction” is performed.
+Dr. Andrade is familiar with several different operations but for most patients a vertical breast reduction is performed.
 Advantages of this technique include shorter scars, good shape and projection of the breast, and shorter operative time.
 Disadvantages include the inability to remove as much tissue as other more extensive breast reduction techniques.
-However, in Dr. Andrade’s experience most patients are satisfied with the amount of breast tissue removed using the vertical breast reduction technique.
-For most patients, hidden dissolving sutures are used and wound drains are not required.
+If patients are seeking to remove as much breast skin and tissue as possible, an inverted-T or Robbins breast reduction may be a better option.
+For most cases, hidden dissolving sutures are used and wound drains are not required.
 This greatly simplifies the postoperative care because there is no need for the removal of drains, stitches or staples.
 If you would like to see an animated video from the ASPS explaining breast reduction surgery, click here.

 Day of Surgery

 Breast reduction surgery is performed in Newmarket at Southlake Regional Health Centre.
-The operation takes approximately 2 hours and is performed under general anesthetic.
+The operation takes approximately 1.5 – 3 hours depending on the size of the breasts and technique used.
+It performed under general anesthetic with the person fully asleep.
 An overnight stay may be required for certain patients, such as those with multiple medical problems.
 However, the majority of patients are able to go home the same day.
 Patients who live out of the region (greater than a 30 minute drive from Southlake Hospital) should stay overnight locally with a relative or in a nearby hotel with another responsible adult, in they require urgent assessment postoperatively.

 Benefits and Risks of Surgery